Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.
 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST client instead of using local storage to save and retrieve todos
-- `/database`: the database scripts and the database deployment tool
+- `/database`: the database scripts and the database deployment tools

 ## Install the dependencies